 Specifically, we are concerned that:

-- The Committee has concluded that there is insufficient evidence that e-cigarettes are not a useful tool for smokers seeking alternatives, despite quoting two randomized control trials stating precisely the opposite.
+- The Committee has concluded that there is insufficient evidence that e-cigarettes are a useful tool for smokers seeking alternatives, despite quoting two randomized control trials stating precisely the opposite.

 - In their risk assessment, the Committee has not taken a risk-based approach at all, but rather a hazard based approach.
 It states the potential risks of using e-cigarettes without even attempting to compare these with the requisite risks from cigarette smoking, which are exponentially higher.